Movement of dogs, cats and ferrets from countries outside the EU where the rabies situation is not under control

 - The animal travels in a group of more than 5 animals.

-In all other cases, the animal needs the veterinary certificate E9.207.
+In all other cases, the animal needs the health certificate E9.207.
 You can order the form E9.207 from the Swedish Board of Agriculture before leaving Sweden.
 We will send the certificate by post to your home address in Sweden within about a week.
 Take the form with you on the trip so that an official veterinarian in the country outside the EU can fill it in.

 If the country from which your animal is to travel does not accept other countries' forms, the country can create its own certificate based on the template of E9.207 in Annex IV Part 1 of EU Implementing Regulation (EU) No 577/2013 or CANIS-FELIS-FERRETS in Chapter 38 of Annex II to EU Implementing Regulation (EU) 2021/403.